Author Guidelines

 - The manuscript must be written in English and professionally proofread.

-- All references cited in the text are mentioned in the reference list, and vice versa.
+- All references cited in the text must appear in the reference list, and vice versa.

 - If the manuscript is written by two or more authors, one of the authors must be assigned as the corresponding author.